paratestphp/paratest/README.md

 }
 ```

+# Caveats

+1. Constants exposed by test classes consumed by other test classes are not supported.
+This is due to a limitation of the current implementation of `WrapperRunner` and how PHPUnit searches for classes.
+The fix is put the constants into classes which are not tests _themselves_.

 # For Contributors: Testing paratest itself

 **Note that The `display_errors` php.ini directive must be set to `stderr` to run the test suite.**